-where $m$ is the location parameter, $C_{\pm}$ are the scale parameters, $\alpha$ is the tail index and $\lambda_{\pm}$ is the decay rates of upside/downside tails.
-All the CTS parameters are positive real numbers and in particular, $\alpha\in(0,2)$.
+where $m$ is the location parameter, $C_{\pm}$ are the scale parameters, $\alpha$ is the tail index, and $\lambda_{\pm}$ is the decay rates of upside/downside tails.
+All the CTS parameters are positive real numbers, in particular, $\alpha\in(0,2)$.
 From the viewpoint of risk management, $\alpha$ and $\lambda_{-}$ are important parameters.
-Smaller $\alpha$ values mean fatter tails in the CTS distributions.
-Similarly, thicker downside tails are controlled by lower levels of $\lambda_-$.
+Smaller $\alpha$ values indicate heavier tails in the CTS distributions.
+Similarly, thicker downside tails are controlled by smaller $\lambda_-$.

-The procedures for calculating VaR, CVaR and Sharpe ratio are the following steps (\cite{Kim:2011}).
-First of all, parameters of the ARMA-GARCH model with Student's t-innovations are estimated from maximum likelihood estimation (MLE).
+The procedures for calculating VaR, CVaR, and Sharpe ratio are the following steps (\cite{Kim:2011}).
+First of all, parameters of the ARMA-GARCH model with Student's $t$-innovations are estimated from maximum likelihood estimation (MLE).
 According to \cite{Rachev:2011}, residuals in the ARMA-GARCH model are considered as being generated from the probability distribution function of the CTS distribution which is obtained from the fast-Fourier transformation on the characteristic function of the CTS distribution.
 After then the parameter estimation of the CTS distribution is done by MLE.
-For detailed information on the CTS distribution and MLE, consult with \cite{Kim:2010}, \cite{Kim:2010b}, \cite{Kim:2011}, \cite{Rachev:2011} and references therein.
+For detailed information on the CTS distribution and MLE, consult with \cite{Kim:2010}, \cite{Kim:2010b}, \cite{Kim:2011}, \cite{Rachev:2011}, and references therein.